pgalko/BambooAI/README.md

 vector_db: bool - If True, each answer will first be ranked from 1 to 10.
 If the rank surpasses a certain threshold (8), the corresponding question (vectorised), plan, code, and rank (metadata) are all stored in the Pinecone database.
 Each time a new question is asked, these records will be searched.
 If the similarity score is above 0.9, they will be offered as examples and included in the prompt (in a one-shot learning scenario)

+onthology: bool - If True, the onthology defined in the module `df_onthology.py` will be used to inform LLM of the dataframe structure, metrics, record frequency, keys, joins, abstract functions etc. The onthology is custom for each dataframe type, and needs to be defined by the user.
+Sample onthology is included.
+This feature signifficantly improves performance, and quality of the solutions.

 exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Research Specialist, Data Analyst).
 In addition, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a part of the prompt for the next action.
 This method is particularly effective for vague user prompts, but it might not perform as efficiently with more specific prompts.
 The default setting is True.

 e.g. bamboo = BambooAI(df, debug=True, vector_db=True, search_tool=True, exploratory=True)